petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 Lastly, reproducibility is not the same thing as reusability.
-Researchers should do a some "product management" and attempt to maximize the value they can deliver.
+Researchers should do a little "product management" and attempt to maximize the value they can deliver.
 The "product" of a given research project could be a simple formula for hand calculations,